gatsbyjs/gatsby/docs/docs/api-files-gatsby-config.md

 ## Configuration options

-There are [many configuration options](/docs/gatsby-config) available, but this page will outline the most common ones.
+There are [many configuration options](/docs/gatsby-config) available, but the most common set site-wide metadata and enable plugins.

 ### Site metadata